 We all want our kids to succeed in math.
-And, in most districts, standardized tests are the way understanding is measured.
-Yet, no one wants to teach to the test.
+In most districts, standardized tests are the way understanding is measured, yet nobody wants to teach to the test.
+Over-reliance on test prep materials and “drill and kill” worksheets steals instructional time while also harming learning and motivation.
+But sound instruction and good test scores aren’t mutually exclusive.
 Being intentional and using creative approaches to your instruction can get students excited about math.
-These 11 essential strategies in teaching mathematics can make this your class’s best math year ever.
+These 15 essential strategies in teaching mathematics can make this your class’s best math year ever.

 1. Raise the bar for all.

 As early as second grade, girls have internalized the idea that math is not for them.
 It can be a challenge to overcome the socially acceptable thought I’m not good at math, says Sarah Bax, a math teacher at Hardy Middle School in Washington, D.C.
 Rather than being born with or without math talent, kids need to hear from teachers that anyone who works hard can succeed.
 “It’s about helping kids have a growth mindset,” says Bax.
 “Practice and persistence make you good at math.”
 Build math equity and tell students about the power and importance of math with enthusiasm and high expectations.

 Math anxiety isn’t relegated solely to students.
 Many teachers have negative attitudes toward math based on their own school experiences.
 Children can pick up on that negativity.
 There are things you can do to prevent transmitting any of your own math anxiety to your students.
 Avoid comforting and consoling when a student is struggling and instead express confidence in their ability to solve the problem and suggest strategies for how they might go about it.